Add a pallet to the runtime

 This tutorial introduces the basic steps for adding a new pallet to the runtime for the node template.
 The steps are similar any time you want to add a new FRAME pallet to the runtime.
 However, each pallet requires specific configuration settings—for example, the specific parameters and types required to perform the functions that the pallet implements.
 For this tutorial, you'll add the Nicks pallet to the runtime for the node template, so you'll see how to configure the settings that are specific to the Nicks pallet.
 The Nicks pallet allows blockchain users to pay a deposit to reserve a nickname for an account they control.
 It implements the following functions:

-• The set_name function to collect a deposit and set the name of an account if the name is not already taken.
+function to collect a deposit and set the name of an account if the name is not already taken. - The

-• The clear_name function to remove the name associated with an account and return the deposit.
+function to remove the name associated with an account and return the deposit. - The

 Note that this tutorial is a stepping stone to more advanced tutorials that illustrate how to add pallets with more complex configuration settings, how to create custom pallets, and how to publish pallets.